habibcilmd-cardiologist/dr-cil/content/en/services/ablation/index.md

       answer: "Repeat ablation can be performed or medical treatment can be continued.
 Surgical ablation may be considered in some cases."
 ---

 Catheter ablation is a minimally invasive procedure used to treat heart rhythm disorders (arrhythmias).
 In this procedure, radiofrequency or cryotherapy is applied to abnormal heart tissue causing the arrhythmia, providing permanent treatment.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in arrhythmia ablation.

 ## What is Catheter Ablation?